AsemAlalami/Laravel-Advanced-Filter/README.md

 ### Usage
 - use `HasFilter` trait in the model
-- add your fields in the implementation of abstract function `setupFilter`
+- add fields in the implementation of the abstract function `setupFilter`
 ```php
 class Order extends Model
 {